EI-CoreBioinformatics/portcullis/doc/source/installation.rst

 Internal Dependencies
 ---------------------

-Portcullis contains HTSlib in the source tree.
-The user does not need to do anything special to handle htslib as it is automatically built and managed inside portcullis.
+Portcullis contains HTSlib and Ranger (a random forest implementation)  in the source tree.
+The user does not need to do anything special to handle htslib and ranger as these are automatically built and managed inside portcullis.